-Many of the testers are often confused and have questions with the various stages of the defect and their importance in the defect life cycle.
-As we know, there is always a strong affinity between a tester and a defect so as defect life cycle.
+Many of the testers are often confused and always have questions with the various stages of the defect and their importance in the defect life cycle.
+As we know, there is always a strong affinity between a tester and a defect/bug so as a bug life cycle.

-Hence, to address these questions, here in this post , we would be discussing regarding what is a defect, different stages of the defect ,their sequence and their importance.
+Hence, to address these questions, here in this post , we would be discussing what is a defect, different stages of the defect, their sequence and their importance.

 Basically, Software Defect or a Bug is a condition which does not meet a software requirement.
 A software requirement could be specified in the requirement specification or an end-user expectation.
-Defect is an error or a flaw which produces unexpected or incorrect behaviors in the system.
+A defect is an error or a flaw which produces unexpected or incorrect behaviours in the system.
 Generally, Defects can be generated during requirement analysis, design, implementation or testing phase.

-- New :- When a defect has been found out and tester has logged the defect in the defect management tool for the first time, then the state of the defect would be “New”.It is set by the testing team or we can say it will be default status assigned by tracking tool.
+- New:- When a defect has been found out and the tester has logged the defect in the defect tracking/management tool for the first time, then the state of the defect would be “New”.It is set by the testing team or we can say it will be default status assigned by tracking tool.

-- Open :- When a new logged defect has been reviewed by QA lead and if the defect is valid, the state of the bug would be “Open” and it is ready to be assigned to development team and if the bug is invalid QA lead would mark it as “Closed”.
+- Open:- When a new logged defect has been reviewed by QA lead and if the defect is valid, the state of the bug would be “Open” and it is ready to be assigned to the development team and if the bug is invalid QA lead would mark it as “Closed”.

 - Assigned:- When QA lead assigns the defect to the corresponding developer, the state of the defect would be marked as “Assigned”.
 Developer should start analyzing and fixing the bug at this state.

-- Could not reproduce:- When developer is not able to reproduce the bug by the steps mentioned in Steps to Reproduce by QA then developer can mark the bug as ‘CNR’ (Could Not Reproduced”).
-In this stage QA should provide detailed reproducing steps to developer.
+- Could not reproduce:- When developer is not able to reproduce the bug by the steps mentioned in Steps to Reproduce by QA then developer can mark the bug as ‘CNR’ (Could Not be Reproduced”).
+In this stage, QA should provide detailed reproducing steps to the developer.

-- Ready to test / Fixed:- When developer makes the necessary code changes , the defect has marked as “Fixed”.
+- Ready to test / Fixed:- When a developer makes the necessary code changes, the defect will be marked as “Fixed”.
 The developer now passes the defect to the testing team to verify so he changes the state as “Ready to Test”.

-- Verified:- When tester retest the bug and found it fixed/non-reproducible, he/she marks it as “Verified”.
+- Verified:- When tester retests the bug and found it fixed/non-reproducible, he/she marks it as “Verified”.

 - Reopened:- If the tester while verifying the defect found that, the defect is still reproducible or partially fixed then the defect would be marked as “Reopened”.Now the developer has to look again into this defect.